samueloph/samueloph.github.io/content/blog/announcing_wcurl_a_curl_wrapper_to_download_files/index.md

 version was written in bash), so he takes all the credit for the portability.

 # Changes since publication
+## 2024-12-14
+* Update list of wcurl features.
+* Point out to wcurl homepage and mention that it's now part of curl.
+* Reorder this changelog to have latest changes on top.
+## 2024-08-28
+* Mention availability in bookworm-backports.
+* Link to wcurl lightning talk from DebConf24.
 ## 2024-07-18
 * Update date of availability for Debian testing and expected date for bookworm backports.
 * Mention charles as the person who suggested "wcurl" as a name.
 * Update wcurl's -o/--opts options, it's now just --curl-options.
 * Remove mention of language spoken in the Matrix room, we are using English now.
 * Update list of features of wcurl.
-## 2024-08-28
-* Mention availability in bookworm-backports.
-* Link to wcurl lightning talk from DebConf24.